Over 70 years after this brutal murder, the Black Dahlia case remains open.

-The murder of Elizabeth Short, known as the “Black Dahlia,” is the oldest unsolved murders in the history of Los Angeles–as well as one of its most brutal–making it one of American history’s most horrific and mysterious killings.
+The 1947 murder of Elizabeth Short, known as the “Black Dahlia,” is the oldest unsolved murder in the history of Los Angeles — as well as one of its most brutal — making it one of America’s most horrific and mysterious killings.

 The Murder Of Elizabeth Short

 On Jan.
-15, 1947, Short’s dead and mutilated body was found in a residential neighborhood outside of Los Angeles by a mother out for a walk with her child.
+15, 1947, Short’s mutilated body was found in a residential neighborhood outside of Los Angeles by a mother out for a walk with her child.

-According to the woman, the way Short’s body had been posed at first led the woman to believe that the body was actually a mannequin.
+According to the woman, the way Short’s body had been posed made her think, at first, that the corpse was a mannequin.

-Short’s corpse was severed at the waist, and her intestines had been removed, folded up, and tucked under her lower torso.
+Short’s body was severed at the waist, and her intestines had been removed, folded up, and tucked under her lower torso.
 Pieces of her skin had been removed, there were ligature marks on her wrists and ankles.
 Her stomach was full of feces.

 The most chilling part, however, was the lacerations on her face.